SEMICeu/documentation/editorial_flow.md

    Committing this will make the content available to the public.

-6. Verify the published artefacts
+*6. Verify the published artefacts*

    **Not in the recording:** All the steps above result in a page of the Core Person Vocabulary referring to the specific version of the artefact and reachable trough a public URL structured as follows:`https://semiceu.github.io/Core-Person-Vocabulary/releases/{version}/`.